Thanks for joining us!

 Questions?
 Email us

 Kent Thornburg, Ph.D., is the M. Lowell Edwards Chair and Director of the Bob and Charlee Moore Institute for Nutrition & Wellness at Oregon Health and Science University.
 He is also a Professor of Medicine and Director for the Center for Developmental Health in the Knight Cardiovascular Institute.
-Dr. Thornburg will welcome attendees and share a message from the Moore Institute.
+Dr. Thornburg welcomed attendees and shared a message from the Moore Institute.

-Diane Stadler, Ph.D., RDN, LD, is an Associate Professor of Medicine and Director of the Graduate Programs in Human Nutrition at the OHSU School of Medicine.
-She is also the Director of Curriculum Development for the OHSU-Lao Nutrition Education & Research Partnership.
-Dr. Stadler will moderate the event.
+Diane Stadler, Ph.D., RDN, LD, is a Professor of Medicine and Director of the Graduate Programs in Human Nutrition at the OHSU School of Medicine.
+She is also the Director of Curriculum Development for the OHSU-Lao Nutrition Education and Research Partnership.

 Charles Smith, M.S.W., is co-director of the Black Food Sovereignty Coalition (BFSC) in Portland.
 The BFSC is focused on food production, land access, and economic prosperity for members of the Black community.
 He also works with the Rockwood Community Development Corporation to coordinate Grandma's Hands, a program that engages Black families and community members in sharing cultural food traditions.